By: Vanessa M.

 Fig 6:

-Follow the instructions that follow and select the best option that suits your business.
 Once you have completed all the steps above, continue to the final steps by clicking -> HERE.

 3.2: Businesses with a physical location